Retirement Intelligence

 The $2,400 Illusion

-CPF LIFE FRS pays roughly $1,780 per month, yet the Singapore median household spends $4,200 or more monthly.
-That leaves a $2,400 monthly shortfall, repeated every single month for more than 20 years.
+CPF LIFE FRS pays roughly $1,780/month, yet Singapore median household spends $4,200+.
+That's a $2,400 monthly shortfall, every month, for 20+ years.

 🏠